 Advise patients to seek medical evaluation immediately for symptoms of bradycardia such as near-fainting or fainting, dizziness or lightheadedness, malaise, weakness, excessive tiredness, shortness of breath, chest pain, confusion or memory problems [see WARNINGS AND PRECAUTIONS, ADVERSE REACTIONS and DRUG INTERACTIONS].

-Advise patients taking OLYSIO to avoid pregnancy during treatment.
-In addition, when OLYSIO is taken with ribavirin, advise patients to avoid pregnancy during treatment and within 6 months of stopping ribavirin and to notify their healthcare provider immediately in the event of a pregnancy [see Use In Specific Populations].
+Advise patients taking OLYSIO of the potential risk to the fetus.
+In addition, when OLYSIO is taken with RBV, advise patients to avoid pregnancy during treatment and within 6 months of stopping RBV and to notify their healthcare provider immediately in the event of a pregnancy [see Use in Specific Populations].

 Inform patients to watch for early warning signs of liver inflammation, such as fatigue, weakness, lack of appetite, nausea and vomiting, as well as later signs such as jaundice and discolored feces, and to contact their healthcare provider immediately if such symptoms occur [see WARNINGS AND PRECAUTIONS].